Git-BritHub/Regex-My-Email/gist-eregex.md

 | \k<Name> | A back-reference to the last substring matching the 'Named Capture Group' specified by `<Name>`. | `/(?<title>\w+)`, yes `\k<title>/` matches 'Sir, yes Sir' in 'Do you copy?
 Sir, yes Sir!'.
 In this example, `\k` is used literally to indicate the beginning of a back reference to a Named capture group. |

 ### Look-ahead and Look-behind
 `Lookaround` lets you match a group before (`Lookbehind`) or after (`Lookahead`) your main pattern withough including it in the result.
 Negative lookarounds specify a group that can NOT match before or after the pattern.
-For reference, I've included a table of Lookaheads and Lookbehinds below:
+In our 'Matching an Email' Regex, there are no Lookahead or Lookbehind assertions used.
+However, I've included a table of Lookaheads and Lookbehinds for your reference below:

 | Lookahead & Lookbehind | Description | Example |
 | ---------------------- | ----------- | ------- |